yashkemkar/yashkemkar/README.md

 - 👋 Hi, I’m @yashkemkar
 - 👀 I’m interested in becoming a full stack developer.
 - ✅ I'm mastering HTML, CSS, Markdown and JavaScript.
-- 🌱 I’m currently learning Bash, React.js and Node.js
+- 🌱 I’m currently learning Git, React.js and Node.js
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: you can message me directly here.